Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: The Perfectly Transparent Equilibrium

 \begin{lemma}[Convergence] The sequence of sets $(\mathcal{S}_i(\Gamma))_{i\in\mathbb{N}}$ converges and reaches its limit: at a certain point, no more strategy profiles get eliminated.
 We denote this limit $\mathcal{S}(\Gamma)$ \end{lemma}

 \begin{proof}[Convergence] The maximin utility, in each round, Pareto-dominates the previous one.
-This is because (i) all profiles that have, for any player, lower payoffs than their previous maximin utility, were eliminated and (ii) for any player, the maximin utility actually appears as a payoff somewhere in the game because the game is finite.
+This is because (i) all profiles that have, for any player, lower payoffs than their previous maximin utility, were eliminated and (ii) for any player, the maximin utility appears as a payoff somewhere in the game because the game is finite.
 Since the sequence $(\mathcal{S}_i(\Gamma))_{i\in\mathbb{N}}$ is decreasing and has its values in a finite set (in the powerset of all strategy profiles), it must converge and reach its limit. $\square$ \end{proof}